 Hong Kong was actioned packed, comprising four days walking the streets of Central, Sheung Wan and Tia Ping Shan; hiking Hong Kong style along the Dragon’s Back trail; shopping at the Ralph Lauren flagship store; eating at Mak’s Noodles, Yat Lok and Yardbird; and sailing on the last remaining fishing junk in Hong Kong.

 Our base for the weekend was The Pottinger, a stylish, luxury hotel designed by Australian Suzy Annetta.
-The decor is a sophisticated and modern take on the ‘Chinoiserie‘ style, popular throughout Europe in the 18th century.
+The decor was a sophisticated and modern take on the ‘Chinoiserie‘ style, popular throughout Europe in the 18th century.
 Breakfast each morning in the all green dining room was a treat, feasting on a mix of Asian and European cuisine while overlooking the steeply cobblestoned Pottinger Street.
 The rooms are large by Hong Kong standards (23 to 68 sqm in size) and feature atmospheric photographs by Ho Fan of the city during the 20th century.

 Splashing out on the limousine from the airport, we dropped off our Rimowa suitcases and walked/ran the 800m to Yardbird for dinner.
 This is one of our favourite dining experiences in Hong Kong and one we look forward to each visit.
 Housed in a new venue on Wing Lok Street, the food is good as ever; along with queues for a table being just as long as ever.
-Opting for a standing bench—instead of waiting for a table—, we ate a wide range of dishes including delicious fried rice balls, fresh crunchy pickles, liver mousse, Sunday’s whisky highballs and copious quantities of yakitori (various parts of the chicken barbecued over hot coals and served Japanese style on sticks).
+Opting for a standing bench—instead of waiting for a table—, we ate a wide range of dishes including delicious fried rice balls, fresh, crunchy pickles, liver mousse, Sunday’s whisky highballs and copious quantities of yakitori (various parts of the chicken barbecued over hot coals and served Japanese style on sticks).

 The next morning, we walked the streets for hours.
-The weather was superb at 23 degrees, ideal for an amble through the gardens before taking in Hong Kong’s wondrous architecture.
-The buildings looked glorious in the clear morning sunshine with the standouts being Foster and Partners’ building for HSBC, I.M.
+The weather was superb at 23 degrees, ideal for an amble through the gardens before taking in Hong Kong’s fantastic architecture.
+The buildings looked glorious in the bright morning sunshine with the standouts being Foster and Partners’ building for HSBC, I.M.
 Pei’s Bank of China Tower and Paul Rudolph’s brutalist gem, the Lippo building; they can be seen here.

-Properly fed, we hopped in one of Hong Kong’s plentiful taxis and wound our way up the mountain to Victoria Peak.
+Suitably fed, we hopped in one of Hong Kong’s plentiful taxis and wound our way up the mountain to Victoria Peak.
 Before making our way to the lookout, we walked the 3.2km ‘Morning Track’.
 This track overs great views over the harbour as it works its way around the mountain.
-We highly recommend this track as it offered wonderful views (at least as good as those from the viewing platform) and a chance to stretch your legs in space-starved Hong Kong.
+We highly recommend this track as it offered incredible views (at least as good as those from the viewing platform) and a chance to stretch your legs in space-starved Hong Kong.

 Standing in line for the famous (and crowded) Peak Tram to take us down to Central, we reflected on how different Hong Kong can be depending upon the path you travel.
 It is serene through the parks and on certain streets while being far less so on the narrow footpaths that run alongside busy roads.